 The individual Universities and Departments should be consulted directly for the range of doctoral provision that they offer.

-Students do not apply to the DTP directly.
-All applicants MUST first contact the relevant school/department at the University in which they wish to study to be advised on how to then submit an application for a research degree programme (and Masters programme if applying via the 1+3 route) and also how to apply for an ESRC DTP PhD studentship/award.
+Students do not apply to the WRDTP directly.
+All applicants MUST first contact the relevant school/department at the University in which they wish to study to be advised on how to then submit an application for a research degree programme (and Masters programme if applying via the 1+3 route) and also how to apply for an ESRC WRDTP PhD studentship/award.

 Applicants applying for a +3 award must demonstrate that they have already completed the full social sciences research methods training requirements at masters level. i.e. to be eligible for a +3 award, the student must demonstrate that they have already completed substantial social sciences training in research methods which would enable them to undertake an independent research project in a particular discipline or interdisciplinary field.
 A candidate must have at least 60 credits at M level of core social sciences research methods training acquired in the last five years.
 This must include a broad range of methods, including quantitative, qualitative and mixed methods and the use of appropriate software/tools for their application, and comprehension of principles of research design and strategy, and an appreciation of alternative approaches to research.
 For more details on +3 eligibility see the FAQs above.